Mike Patton: Health

-Interests
+Interests and hobbies

-The frontman owns a massive record collection and, as of 2005, he regularly traveled to Japan with John Zorn to buy albums.
+Patton owns a massive record collection and, as of 2005, he regularly traveled to Japan with John Zorn to buy albums.
 Patton is not "so sensitive to musical climates" and believes that some of the best art tends to "fall through the cracks", thus he invests a considerable amount of time in search of non-mainstream artists.
 This was one of his reasons for the establishment of Ipecac Recordings.
-In 1999, Patton told: "I like going into some place like [record store] Amoeba and saying 'O.K. what's gonna change my life today?'"
+In 1999, Patton said: "I like going into some place like [record store] Amoeba and saying 'O.K. what's gonna change my life today?'"
 Patton's favorite moment during a promotional cycle in 1995 was to spend $20,000 on a jazz record binge with his bandmate Bordin in Paris.
 In 2010, he wrote a testimonial for Record Store Day as support for those independent businesses, calling them his "candy shops!"

 Patton is a foodie.
 He owns several restaurant books and while on tour he likes to try different cuisines, "whether it's some high-end snobby shit or some low-down barbecue in someone's back yard."
 His record Pranzo Oltranzista revolves around futurist cooking and he has given thematic interviews about food.
 Meeting up with friends over a meal is his main social activity besides music.
+He has several favorite restaurants in San Francisco that he visits regularly.

 Since childhood, Patton has been an avid fan of basketball team Los Angeles Lakers.
 He is also a baseball fan, which in the past he considered "a guilty pleasure."
-Patton supports the Italian national football team.
+Patton supports the Italy national football team.

 In between tours, Patton practiced swimming and weight training.

+Other

+Patton's numerous projects and constant touring have led him to be widely identified as a "workaholic".
+Patton, who is addicted to coffee, has kept around three projects going on simultaneously throughout the years.
+By 2006 he did not go on vacation, but says that his workflow is natural for him and does not "feel comfortable unless [he has] got a few unfinished things".

+Until 2001, Patton owned a home in Bologna and became a fluent speaker of Italian.
+These events tied him closely to Italian culture and its popular music of the mid-20th century.
+Patton was also conversational in Spanish until the 1990s; he still understands the language.
+In addition, he spoke Portuguese slang.